go-bayes/boilerplate/README.md

 )
 cat(exposure_text)

-# You can also use the helper function to extract just the measures
+# you can also use the helper function to extract just the measures
 measures_db <- boilerplate_measures(unified_db)

-# Generate text for outcome variables using just the measures database
+# generate text for outcome variables using just the measures database
 psych_text <- boilerplate_generate_measures(
   variable_heading = "Psychological Outcomes",
   variables = c("anxiety_gad7", "depression_phq9"),